-When you’re tweaking the settings on your WordPress theme, keep these points in mind.
-You want to make sure that your blog is easy for visitors to:
+When you’re tweaking the settings on your WordPress theme, keep the following in mind.

-- Navigate.
-Keep your blog design clean and uncluttered, so visitors can find what they’re looking for.
+- Clear navigation: Keep your blog design clean and uncluttered, so visitors can find what they’re looking for.

 - Encourage following: Place prominent links to your RSS feed, email subscription option and social media on every page.

-- Comment.
-Don’t require CAPTCHAs or ask them to login first.
+- Commenting: Don’t require CAPTCHAs or ask visitors to login first.

-- Share your content.
-Provide social media sharing buttons at the end of each post.
+- Suggest sharing: Provide social media sharing buttons at the end of each post.

 Step 5: Set up Google tools.

-First, set up a new google account and email (gmail) address for your blog.
+First, set up a new Google account and email (Gmail) address for your blog.
 It’s nice to keep your blog-related emails and accounts separate, and you will need a Google account to use the following tools.
-Create a new gmail account here.
+Create a new Gmail account here.

-Once you have a google account, log in and set up the following tools:
+Once you have a Google account, log in and set up the following:

-- Google Analytics: helps you track blog traffic.
-(Note: install the tracking code in your WordPress SEO by Yoost plugin settings.)
+- Google Analytics: Helps you track blog traffic.
+(Note: install the tracking code in your Yoast SEO plugin settings.)

-- Webmaster Tools: makes sure your website is up and running.
-(Note: install the tracking code in your WordPress SEO by Yoost plugin settings.)
+- Google Search Console: Makes sure your website is up and running.
+(Note: install the tracking code in your Yoast SEO plugin settings.)

-Each of these plugins provide valuable features that do not automatically come with your theme.
+Each of these plugins provide valuable features that might not automatically come with your theme.